Credit Card Payment Calculator

 This credit card minimum payment calculator is a simple Excel spreadsheet that calculates your minimum payment, total interest, and time to pay off.
 It also creates a payment schedule and graphs your payment and balance over time.

-New in version 1.1 (12/9/2010): You can now add extra payments into the Payment schedule to see how making occasional extra payments could help you pay off your credit card faster (see the screenshot).
+You can now add extra payments into the Payment schedule to see how making occasional extra payments could help you pay off your credit card faster (see the screenshot).
+You can also choose to make Fixed Monthly Payments instead of paying the minimum payment.

 How to Calculate the Minimum Credit Card Payment?